Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Methods

-To obtain a value for $\zeta$, we use the Hagen-Poiseuille equation of laminar flow \cite{caro2012mechanics}, which written for a single artery-arteriole interface (Figure \ref{artery_arteriole_interface}) is of the form \cite{caro2012mechanics}:
+To obtain a value for $\zeta$, we use the Hagen--Poiseuille equation of laminar flow \cite{caro2012mechanics}, which, written for a single artery-arteriole interface (Figure \ref{artery_arteriole_interface}), is of the form \cite{caro2012mechanics}:

-In this equation, $Q_a$ depicts for the total flow in the arteriole, $A_a = \pi/4\, L_1^2$ is its cross-sectional area with a diameter of $L_1$ and $L$ its length.
-Here, it is taken into account that $p$ stands for the total pressure drop along the length.
-Hence, it is scaled by the constant $\vartheta$ determining the relative pressure drop in arterioles.
+Here, it is taken into account that $p$ stands for a pressure drop between the inlet and outlet of an artery.
+As a result, it is scaled by the constant $\vartheta$, which determines the relative pressure drop in arterioles.
+In the equation \eqref{HPE}, $Q_a$ represents the blood flow rate through a single arteriole, $A_a = \pi/4\, D_a^2$ is its cross-sectional area with a diameter of an arteriole $D_a$, and $L$ represents its length.
 The value of $Q_a$ can be approximated as